sundholmm/covid/README.md

 [COVID-19 Coronavirus data](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data)

-Can be applied to the database by running the application and then executing
+Can be applied to the database by running the application and then executing:

 ```
 $ python utils\migrate.py